PetmeetlyPetmeetly

 18 to 24 months

-Wait for the third heat cycle.
-Earlier breeding raises the risk of dystocia, poor maternal care, and added physical stress on a body that is still growing.
+Never breed before 18 months.
+The third heat usually lands in this window, but the floor is age, not heat number.
+Earlier breeding raises the risk of dystocia, poor maternal care, and added physical stress on a body still growing.

 Male